HIGHLIGHTS

 synonymous with this island.
 If you have chosen an optional activity,

-you’ll have the option to do that whenever conditions allow.
-In addition
+you will have the option to do that whenever conditions

-to Zodiac cruises and shore excursions, we may ship cruise through
+addition to Zodiac excursions and shore excursions, we may ship cruise

-comfy spot in the observation lounge or make your way to the bridge to
+find a comfy spot in the observation lounge or make your way to the

 Day